NargesRahmati99/Boson-sampling/README.md

 - Applying rotation and beamsplitter gates.
 - Calculating the joint Fock state probabilities.
 - Comparing the results with theoretical predictions.
+**## Results**
+The simulation calculates the joint Fock state probabilities for a given input state and compares them with the theoretical values obtained using the permanent of the unitary matrix.
+The results are printed to the console, showing the probabilities and the percentage difference between the simulated and theoretical values.

+**## Dependencies**
+Strawberry Fields: A Python library for simulating continuous-variable quantum circuits.

+NumPy: A fundamental package for scientific computing with Python.

+The Walrus: A library for computing hafnians, permanents, and torontonians.

 ## Installation